 Form 941 may be filed electronically.
-For more information, visit the IRS website at www.irs.gov or call 1.866.255.0654.
+For more information, visit the IRS website at www.irs.gov.

 KEY POINT.
 Form 944 replaces Form 941 for eligible small employers.
 The purpose of Form 944 is to reduce the burden on the smallest employers by allowing them to file their employment tax returns annually, and in most cases pay the employment tax due with their return.
-Generally, you are eligible to file this form only if your payroll taxes for the year are \$1,000 or less.
+Generally, you are able to file this form only if your payroll taxes for the year are \$1,000 or less.
 Do not file Form 944 unless the IRS has sent you a notice telling you to file it.
+If a church believes it is eligible for this filing, it may contact the IRS and request a change in their filing requirements.